Call to Book Now! Toll Free (800) 475-3166 or (909) 866-2240

 We have provided thousands of families and fishermen from all over the world their fishing dream.
 Our company can assist individuals, families and groups up to 30 people.
-From our four boats, three guides trout, bass catfish and carp we can provide fishing options for almost everyone.
+From our four boats and three guides we can provide fishing options for almost everyone.
 Kids are our specialty and we’re a pet friendly boat.
 Drinks and snacks provided.

 “Bass fishing with Aaron was one of the best fishing days I have ever had on Big Bear Lake.
 He has the best equipment and knows the best spots.
 I caught a large bass my first time out.
 It was great fishing and I have been fishing on the lake for over ten years.”

 “Our 3 hour charter with Matthew was awesome!
 He was super friendly, very knowledgeable and made it really fun for our family.
 Our kids had never fished before and he was so patient and helpful.
 He worked really hard to help make sure they caught fish!
 I highly recommend this company and our guide Matthew.”